nighthorizons/StardewValleyMods/README.md

 This repository contains my SMAPI mods for Stardew Valley.
 See the individual mods for documentation and release notes.
 Thanks Pathoschild for the readme format!

 ## Mods
 * **Miscellaneous Furniture** ( [Nexus](https://www.nexusmods.com/stardewvalley/mods/23437) | [Source](MiscellaneousFurniture) )
-_Uses Content Patcher to replace certain vanilla furniture with new items._
+_2.0 uses FurnitureFramework to create custom items from vanilla game sprites and new artwork._

 ## Translations
 The mods can be translated into any language supported by the game, and SMAPI will automatically use the right translations.